F1 dreams dashed: the drivers dropped by Red Bull

 Hired by Toro Rosso, hired by Red Bull, dropped by Red Bull, dropped by Toro Rosso, hired by Toro Rosso and then dropped by Alpha Tauri.
 Daniil Kvyat’s Red Bull journey was arguably the most tumultuous of them all.

-Having been thrust into the junior Red Bull seat three times, Kvyat was finally shown the door by the Red Bull programme to make way for Yuki Tsunoda in 2021.
-Despite his habit of doing so, there was no chance of Kvyat making another shock comeback as he has well and truly left his F1 days behind him.
+During his 110 race starts, Kvyat experienced three podiums and picked up 202 points across the two teams.
+Despite being thrust into the junior Red Bull seat three times, Kvyat was finally shown the door by the Red Bull programme to make way for Yuki Tsunoda in 2021.

 Brendon Hartley

-First part of the Red Bull junior programme in 2008, Hartley had to wait his chance to be given his opportunity in the Red Bull family.
+After first joining the Red Bull junior programme in 2008, Hartley had quite the wait for an opportunity in the Red Bull family.
 Nine years, in fact.
-His various testing roles up until 2010 failed to secure him race seat, as he was overlooked in favour of drivers including Carlos Sainz.
+His various testing roles up until 2010 failed to secure him a race seat, as he was overlooked in favour of drivers including Carlos Sainz.

 Pierre Gasly